 Lieserl, whose existence was not known to many until recent times, was short-lived.
 She is believed to have died from scarlet fever when she was less than two years old.
 In 1986, Lieserl’s existence came to be known with the discovery of a shoebox containing 54 love letters exchanged between Einstein and Mileva from late 1897 to September 1903.

 Hans Albert Einstein was born on May 14, 1904.
 Hans was an engineer and educator by profession.
-He was a Hydraulic Engineering professor at the University of California, Berkeley, and is widely recognized for sediment transport research.
+He was a Hydraulic EngineeringiXA field of civil engineering that deals with the study, control, and maintenance of liquid systems, especially water, and sewage. professor at the University of California, Berkeley, and is widely recognized for sediment transport researchiXA study of the transport of sediment particles by fluids such as water. .
 He breathed his last on July 26, 1973, in Woods Hole, Massachusetts, U.S.

 Eduard Einstein, the second son of Albert and Mileva, was born in Zürich, Switzerland, on July 28, 1910.
 He had a fondness for music.
-He wanted to become a doctor but was affected by schizophrenia and had to be institutionalized several times.
+He wanted to become a doctor but was affected by schizophreniaiXA serious mental disorder characterized by hallucinations, abnormal perceptions of reality, thinking and behavioral changes. and had to be institutionalized several times.
 People believed that he was overdosed by drugs and later by electric shock treatments.
 When Eduard was ill, he said that he hated his father.
 After that, Albert never saw his son for the rest of his life.
 He was mostly under his mother’s care.
 After she died in 1948, Eduard lived in a psychiatric clinic Burghölzli in Zürich, where he died of a stroke at age 55 on October 25, 1965.

 In 1917, when Albert was very sick, his cousin Elsa nursed him back to health.
 After divorcing Mileva on February 14, 1919, he married Elsa on June 2, 1919.